-- The parent-employee’s hours of employment are reduced;
+- The parent who is an employee’s hours of employment are reduced

-- The parent-employee’s employment ends for any reason other than their gross misconduct;
+- The parent who is an employee's employment ends for any reason other than their gross misconduct

-- The parent-employee becomes entitled to Medicare benefits (Part A, Part B, or both); or
+- The parent who is an employee becomes entitled to Medicare benefits (Part A, Part B, or both)

 - The child ceases to be eligible for coverage under the Plan as a “dependent child.”